1iveowl/HttpMachine.PCL/README.md

 - Updated the Nuget to the most recent code base provided by the original project.
 - The Http Method now accepts these additional four characters: "$ - , .".
 - From Nuget v1.1.1 the parser has been combined into one Request/Reponse parser.
 Filter on `MessageType` to see what type was passed.
-- From Nuget v3.0.1+ this library is .NET Standard 1.0 compliant
+- From Nuget v3.0.1+ this library is .NET Standard 1.0 compliant.
-- Can now manage Zero Lenght Headers - for example EXT: as used in UPnP
+- Can now manage Zero Lenght Headers - for example EXT: as used in UPnP.

 ## How to use
 For an example of using HttpMachine see the included [test](https://github.com/1iveowl/HttpMachine.PCL/tree/master/src/tests/HttpMachine.Console.NETCore.Test "test") or see [Simple Http Listener](https://github.com/1iveowl/Simple-Http-Listener-PCL "Simple Http Listener").

-The principal is easy.
+HttpMachine is easy to use.

 1. To use HttpMachine.PCL start by creating a "parser delegate" class that implements the interface `IHttpParserCombinedDelegate` and a class to store the outcome.
 For an example see the [model in the unit test](https://github.com/1iveowl/HttpMachine.PCL/tree/master/src/tests/HttpMachine.NETCore.UnitTest/Model "model in the test").